miguel291/Proj-FIA/README.md

 # Proj-FIA

-Project for the Fundamentals of Artificial Intelligence subject of the Informatics engineering course @University of Coimbra
+Project for the Fundamentals of Artificial Intelligence course @University of Coimbra